svermeulen/vim-macrobatics/README.md

 ## Editing Macros

-In many cases, after recording a macro, you realize that you would like to tweak it slightly, usually by either adding something to the beginning or adding something to the end.
+In many cases, after recording a macro, you realize that you would like to tweak it slightly, usually by either inserting something in the beginning or adding something to the end.
 Macrobatics provides two bindings to make this process very easy.
 For example, you could add the following bindings to your `.vimrc`:

 ```viml
 nmap ggp <plug>(Mac_Append)